zhangmh2/py-xtrabackup/README.md

-# py-xtrabackup
+# xtrabackup
-xtrabackup for python
+Collection of xtrabackup scripts